nims-spin-theory/MLIP_HOT/README.md

 ## Usage Examples

+The following sections demonstrate typical usage for each script, concluding with a comprehensive workflow example that shows how to: (1) determine ground state structures and energies, (2) calculate formation energies, and (3) calculate convex hull distance.

 An example input CSV file containing 100 compounds is included in the `example` directory.
-The following sections demonstrate typical usage for each script, concluding with a comprehensive workflow example that shows how to: (1) determine ground state structures and energies, (2) calculate formation energies, and (3) evaluate thermodynamic stability via convex hull distance.
+This dataset is obtained from the [DXMag Computational HeuslerDB](https://www.nims.go.jp/group/spintheory/database/).
+Pre-computed results are also included to help verify your installation and compare outputs.
+Please check the `example/README.md` for more information of files included.

 **Important Notes:**